-November is National Pet Diabetes Month and we’re bringing awareness to this disease that affects roughly one out of every 230 cats and one out of every 310 dogs (according to published studies).
+We’re bringing awareness to pet diabetes a disease that affects roughly one out of every 230 cats and one out of every 310 dogs (according to published studies).
 Many pet parents are surprised to learn that cats and dogs can get diabetes, which is similar to diabetes in humans.
 There are many great resources available to you to learn about diabetes in pets, and this article is a great place to start.

 What is diabetes?